huggingface/blog/bloom-megatron-deepspeed-technology.md

 Please note that both Megatron-LM and DeepSpeed each has a Pipeline Parallelism implementation, but we used the one from DeepSpeed as it's integrated with ZeRO.

-Megatron-Deepspeed implements 3D Parallelism to allow huge models to train in a very efficient way.
+Megatron-DeepSpeed implements 3D Parallelism to allow huge models to train in a very efficient way.
 Let’s briefly discuss the 3D components.

 1. **DataParallel (DP)** - the same setup is replicated multiple times, and each being fed a slice of the data.
 The processing is done in parallel and all setups are synchronized at the end of each training step.
 2. **TensorParallel (TP)** - each tensor is split up into multiple chunks, so instead of having the whole tensor reside on a single gpu, each shard of the tensor resides on its designated gpu.
 During processing each shard gets processed separately and in parallel on different GPUs and the results are synced at the end of the step.
 This is what one may call horizontal parallelism, as the splitting happens on horizontal level.